bioinf-mcb/mgg_prophages/README.md

 ## __Details__ (preliminary)

 <div align="justify">
 Tool detects prophages in bacterial genomes by using two complementary tools: VirSorter and PhiSpy.
 Primary prophage detection is any region detected the tools as a prophage.
-Subsequently, detections are collapsed (union) decontaminated from bacterial DNA and their completeness (CheckV aai_completeness) and confidence of completeness estimation (CheckV aai_confidence).
+Subsequently, detections are collapsed (union) decontaminated from bacterial DNA and their completeness and confidence of completeness estimation.
+</div><br>

+Other info (to be organized):
+Completeness and confidence is calculated based on columns from CheckV quality_summary file, respectively completeness and checkv_quality.
+CheckV complete proviruses are converted to high confidence, 100% complete detections.

+Each phage is assigned size category in prophageID: if length <= 10000: size_category = 'S' elif length < 10000 and length <= 90000: size_category= 'M'
+else: size_category = 'L'

 Very large primary propahge predictions(>= 500kb) are true predictions from VirSorter (sometimes overlapping VirSorter prediction).

 Resources estimation:
 - VirSorter calculated 400 Klebsiella genomes for 48h (128 CPU, peak RAM 18G).
 - PhiSpy calculated 400 Klebsiella genomes for < 1day (128 CPU).
-</div> <br>

 ## __DEV info__